Zero Waste Period

 Have you ever wondered how to keep things zero waste during your period?
 I’m excited to share with you the many different options available for waste free menstruation!

 First of all, let’s get two things straight.
-Our conventional use of disposable tampons and pads is 1. pretty darn wasteful and 2. potentially harmful to our health.
-A woman will use, on average, about 20 tampons per menstrual cycle.
+Our conventional use of disposable sanitary products is 1. pretty darn wasteful and 2. potentially harmful to our health.
+The average woman will use about 20 tampons per menstrual cycle.
 That’s 240 tampons each year.
 Over a lifetime, that is A LOT of tampons/pads (around 10,000 per woman) piling up in the landfills, yuck!

-To make matters worse, most of our favorite period product brands are full of nasty toxins.
-These tampons and pads often contain carcinogens, bleach, synthetic fibers, chemical fragrance and plastic that you probably don’t want in or around your lady bits.
+To make matters worse, most of our favorite conventional cotton period product brands are full of nasty toxins.
+These tampons and pads often contain carcinogens, endocrine disruptors, bleach, synthetic materials, chemical fragrance, plastic, and other harmful chemicals that you probably don’t want in or around your lady bits.
 It’s really frustrating that these tampon/pad companies are not required to divulge what’s exactly in their products.

 This post contains Amazon affiliate links.
 As an Amazon Associate I earn from qualifying purchases.